mui/material-ui/docs/data/material/experimental-api/css-theme-variables/customization.md

 }
 ```

-You can access those variables from the `theme.vars`:
+Then, you can access those variables from the `theme.vars` object:

 ```js
 const Divider = styled('hr')(({ theme }) => ({